DallasGiles/pokedex/README.md

 Randomly generating a pokemon: #

-Searching for a pokemon by generation: #

-Adding pokemon to your favorites list: #
+Adding pokemon to your favorites list: You can add your pokemon to the favorites list using the API found on https://pokeapi.co/docs/v2.
+You can also remove favorited pokemon either by clicking the favorite toggle button on the pokemon card or by clicking on the clear list button and removing all of the favorited pokemons at once.

 Randomly generating programming jokes: #